Gwali-1/Swytch/Swytch/README-nuget.md

 ## 🤝 Contributing

-Contributions are highly valued, whether it's proposing new features, suggesting improvements, or reporting bugs.
-Your input helps make Swytch even better—feel free to submit a PR to the [github repo](#)! 🚀
+Contributions are highly valued(seriously), whether it's proposing new features, suggesting improvements, or reporting bugs.
+Your input helps make Swytch even better—feel free to submit a PR to the [github repo](https://github.com/Gwali-1/Swytch)! 🚀

 ## 🔗 Links